bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the kind of assertion in place ]]

-If the identified user does not match the user present at the AS during an interaction step, the AS SHOULD reject the request. [[ Editor's note: we're potentially conflating identification (sub-ids) and provable presence (assertions and a trusted reference handle) in the same structure, so perhaps these should be split. ]]
+If the identified user does not match the user present at the AS during an interaction step, the AS SHOULD reject the request.

+[[ Editor's note: we're potentially conflating identification (sub_ids) and provable presence (assertions and a trusted reference handle) in the same structure, so perhaps these should be split. ]]

 Additional user assertion formats are defined in [[ registry TBD -- probably the same registry as requesting formats ]].

+If the AS trusts the client to present user information, it MAY decide, based on its policy, to skip interaction with the user, even if the client provides one or more interaction capabilities.

+### Identifying the User by Reference {#request-user-reference}

 If the client has a reference for the current user at this AS, the client MAY pass that reference as a string.
 The format of this string